 - ME/MSE 406/506: Project (ME 506 credits are reserved for students pursuing the Coursework-Only Track)

 Students registering for ME/MSE 503 credits must use the title "Thesis".
 Students registering for ME 603 credits must use the title "Dissertation".
 Students registering for any other credit must use a title that reflects the project or course they are completing.

 Students can register for these credits through the eBy-Arrangement (eBA) Dashboard, prior to the start of term.
-The total number of credits are determined by the faculty advisor, and all credits must be graded with exception to ME 503/603.
+The total number of credits are determined by the faculty advisor, and all credits must be graded with the exception to ME 503/603.
 These credits are graded at the time of Thesis/Dissertation Defense.

 Please note: By Arrangement credits can not be used for courses that are in the Bulletin.

 Not sure when to register?
-Use the PSU Academic Calendar which details important dates for the each term, including course add and drop deadlines, final exams week, and more!
+Use the PSU Academic Calendar which details important dates for each term, including course add and drop deadlines, final exams week, and more!
 Transfer students can check course equivalencies for classes taken at local institutions through the Transferology course equivalency database.

 MME Attendance Policy